 We aim to enable students of all abilities to attain their own highest standards in GCSE Fine Art.
-We students develop encourage to individual powers of creative expression through a wide range of different materials, techniques and processes including paint, print, ceramics, drawing, photography and collage.
-Students build portfolio а coursework and keep an on-going sketchbook related to each themed proiect throughout the course.
+We encourage students to develop individual powers of creative expression through a wide range of different materials, techniques and processes including paint, print, ceramics, drawing, photography and collage.
+Students build a portfolio of coursework and keep an on-going sketchbook related to each themed project throughout the course.
 Students will have the opportunity to visit art galleries and other appropriate locations to help inspire and develop their own work.
 At the end of the course students' work will be exhibited in the exhibition area.